spencerc99/spencerc99.github.io/content/posts/our-internet/index.md

 Let's question and then seek to answer, together.
 The new internets are ours to dream and to make.

 ---
-Jacky and I are cu;tivating <a href="we-b.site">(we)bsite</a>, a gathering place for internet dreams from its inhabitants.
-Please join us in this collective imagination for what a people-first internet should look like!
+This post is part of a letter series with Jacky and other internet friends for <a href="we-b.site">(we)bsite</a>,  a gathering place for dreams of internet futures from its inhabitants.
+This is my first articulation for the kind of internet I imagine and hope for.
+Find more letters and share your own with us.
+Please join us in this collective imagination for what a people-first internet should look like!*